 Your normal groups of customers, business connections, friends and family are more than likely going to contain influencers.

+Identifying the top influencers and starting a conversation with them before anyone else is a great way to gain profile for your brand and in essence it’s like free advertising.
 Having them start the conversation is like free advertising.
 They will help get the message out to otherwise hard-to-reach people.

 2. Have something interesting to say